artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 .. code-block:: bash

-   php symfony csv:authority-export /path/to/my/export-location/example.csv
+   php symfony csv:authority-export /path/to/my/export-location/

-If you specify just a path to a directory, AtoM will generate a name for the CSV.
-If you wish to name your CSV file, then you can specify the target filename in the path (e.g. in the above example, "*example.csv*" is the target filename).
+Specify a path to a directory where you want AtoM to generate a CSV.
+By default, filenames are numerically generated (e.g. 0000000001.csv, 0000000002.csv).

-If your database includes relationships between authority records, these will exported along with the authority records CSV file in a separate ``relations`` CSV file.
+If your database includes relationships between authority records, these will be exported along with the authority records CSV file in a separate ``relations`` CSV file.